Technical8 min read

 When to Use Non-PAM Polyelectrolytes Instead

-- Food-contact applications — Chitosan is FDA-approved for direct food contact; PAM requires NSF certification and has residual monomer limits.
+• regulated-use applications — Chitosan may be required by the buyer or local rules for direct food contact; PAM requires regulated-use document review and has residual monomer limits.
 For dairy, meat, or beverage processing, chitosan may be the regulatory requirement

-- Organic certification required — Starch-based flocculants are biodegradable and accepted in organic food processing and certified organic wastewater treatment
+• Organic-process document required — Starch-based flocculants are biodegradable and may be accepted in organic food processing when the buyer's required documents match the product

-- Very low turbidity drinking water — PolyDADMAC works better at <5 NTU where PAM bridging mechanism is less effective.
+• Very low turbidity regulated water — PolyDADMAC works better at <5 NTU where PAM bridging mechanism is less effective.
 Charge neutralization is more efficient at ultra-low turbidity

 Our PAM Quality Standards